UNCLASSIFIED (U)

 f.
 DMZs must meet the following additional requirements:

-(1) Only IRM may implement and operate a DMZ network segment between enterprise networks and external networks.
+(1) Only DT may implement and operate a DMZ network segment between enterprise networks and external networks.
 All DMZs regardless of ownership will comply with the requirements of this section;

 (2) Any data at rest in a DMZ system or application that has been categorized moderate must be encrypted using Department approved U.S. government certified encryption products;